Moving from MS Money to KMyMoney

 When entering transactions, you can start typing a subcategory and KMyMoney will quickly narrow the list down for you.
 MS Money does something similar, but the K way is better for me.

-I’m happy to report that the KMyMoney scheduler works very well.
+I’m happy to report that the KMyMoney scheduler works great.
 It has plenty of options for scheduling recurring transactions.

 There is a feature to automatically enter transactions “N” days in advance, which is super.
 Maybe Money had this and I just didn’t notice it or realize how nice it would be.
 It was pretty easy to plow through and enter a batch of future transactions every so often there, just by repeatedly hitting the enter key, so I guess I never had motivation to try something different.
 In KMyMoney, it’s a bit clumsy to enter in scheduled transactions — I think you get two different prompts asking if you really want to enter one.
 But with the auto-enter feature, transactions mostly get handled without interrogation when you start the application.
 (It appears you have to manually enter mortgage payments, however.)